-Gas is unavailable for sale in the park, but you can purchase it in nearby towns.
-Try to fill up before you enter.
+Gas is not available in the park.
+It can be purchased in nearby towns, so it's best to fill up before you enter.

 SHOWERS

 Coin-operated shower facilities are available at the Caver's Camp Store near Mammoth Cave Campground.
 For more information, please call (844) 760-2283.